-No. The credit card payments must be made exclusively through the online service.
+No. Credit card payments must be made exclusively through Central Fee Payment.
 In the online filing forms, you can specify credit card as your chosen payment method, but this is only for information.
 Please do not enter any credit card data in the filing forms.

 If a credit card transaction fails before it is approved, the payment concerned is considered not to have been made.
 This applies irrespective of why the transaction failed, i.e. also if the failure was not attributable to the payer.

-No. As the email address indicated by the payer is his or her user name for the service, it cannot be used for more than one user account.
+No. As the email address you give when registering to use Central Fee Payment is also your username, it cannot be used for more than one user account.

 Yes.
 Multiple credit cards can be allocated to a single user account.

-Simply click on the "Forgot your password?" link on the service's login screen and you will receive an email with instructions on how to reset your password.
+Simply click on the "Forgot your password?" link on the Central Fee Payment sign-in screen and you will receive an email with instructions on how to reset your password.

 Yes.
-The service allows you to pay fees for specific applications or patents by choosing the procedure in question (PCT, EPC or, once available, Unitary Patent) and the fee category.
+You can pay fees for specific applications or patents by choosing the procedure in question (PCT, EPC or Unitary Patent) and the fee category.

 Yes.
-For example, if an applicant is entitled to a fee reduction, the payer has to indicate it, and the system then applies it automatically.
-Also, the payments are selected from fee groups; this helps users to choose the correct fee codes for the procedures concerned.
+For example, if an applicant is entitled to a fee reduction, the payer should indicate it, and the system then applies it automatically.
+Also, the fees are selected from various fee groups; this helps users to choose the correct fee codes for the procedures concerned.
+The fee group Fees due is shown by default and shows the procedural fees due for a selected application based on the information available on file at the time.

 No. You may however wish to consider opting for the automatic debiting procedure, which is available for deposit account holders.